-(a) Exercise of Authority.
-The Hearing Officer may exercise authority as provided in paragraph (b)

-(2) rule on motions to disqualify designated representatives;

-(3) issue subpoenas in accordance with section 6.02;

-(4) rule upon offers of proof and receive relevant evidence;

-(5) rule upon discovery issues as appropriate under sections 6.01 to 6.06;

-(6) hold prehearing conferences for the settlement and simplification of issues;

-(7) convene a hearing as appropriate, regulate the course of the hearing, and maintain decorum at and exclude from the hearing any person who disrupts, or threatens to disrupt, that decorum;

-(8) exclude from the hearing any person, except any complainant, any party, the attorney or representative of any complainant or party, or any witness while testifying;

-(9) rule on all motions, witness and exhibit lists and proposed findings, including motions for summary judgment;

-(10) require the filing of briefs, memoranda of law and the presentation of oral argument with respect to any question of fact or law;

-(11) order the production of evidence and the appearance of witnesses;

-(12) impose sanctions as provided under section 7.02 of these rules;

-(13) file decisions on the issues presented at the hearing;
+- (a) Exercise of Authority.
+The Hearing Officer may exercise authority as provided in paragraph (b) of this section upon his or her own initiative or upon the motion of a party, as appropriate. - (b) Authority.
+Hearing Officers shall conduct fair and impartial hearings and take all necessary action to avoid undue delay in the disposition of all proceedings.
+They shall have all powers necessary to that end unless otherwise limited by law, including, but not limited to, the authority to: - (1) administer oaths and affirmations; - (2) rule on motions to disqualify designated representatives; - (3) issue subpoenas in accordance with section 6.02; - (4) rule upon offers of proof and receive relevant evidence; - (5) rule upon discovery issues as appropriate under sections 6.01 to 6.06; - (6) hold prehearing conferences for the settlement and simplification of issues; - (7) convene a hearing as appropriate, regulate the course of the hearing, and maintain decorum at and exclude from the hearing any person who disrupts, or threatens to disrupt, that decorum; - (8) exclude from the hearing any person, except any complainant, any party, the attorney or representative of any complainant or party, or any witness while testifying; - (9) rule on all motions, witness and exhibit lists, and proposed findings, including motions for summary judgment; - (10) require the filing of briefs, memoranda of law, and the presentation of oral argument with respect to any question of fact or law; - (11) order the production of evidence and the appearance of witnesses; - (12) impose sanctions as provided under section 7.02 of these rules; - (13) file decisions on the issues presented at the hearing;

-(14) maintain the confidentiality of proceedings; and

-(15) waive or modify any procedural requirements of subparts F and G of these rules so long as permitted by the Act.
+- (14) maintain and enforce the confidentiality of proceedings; and - (15) waive or modify any procedural requirements of subparts F and G of these rules so long as permitted by the Act.